-In accordance with SFAS No. 144, "Accounting for the Impairment or Disposal of Long-Lived Assets," the Company performs impairment tests on its long-lived assets when circumstances indicate that their carrying amounts may not be recoverable.
+The Company performs impairment tests on its long-lived assets when circumstances indicate that their carrying amounts may not be recoverable.
 If required, recoverability is tested by comparing the estimated future undiscounted cash flows of the asset or asset group to its carrying value.
 Impairment losses, if any, are recognized based on the excess of the assets' carrying amounts over their estimated fair values.

-Intangible Assets
+Intangible assets

 The Company's intangible assets consist of patents that are amortized over their estimated useful lives of fifteen years using the straight line method.
-Total intangible amortization expense was approximately \$4 thousand for each of the years ended December 31, 2008, 2007, and 2006, respectively.
-The accumulated amortization as of December 31, 2008 was \$18 thousand.
+Total intangible amortization expense was approximately \$4 thousand for each of the years ended December 31, 2009, 2008, and 2007, respectively.
+The accumulated amortization as of December 31, 2009 was \$22 thousand.